pranav6226/Task_05_Descriptive_Stats/README.md

 ---

-**Note**: This repository is part of a research task exploring LLM capabilities in sports data analysis.
-The focus is on understanding how well Large Language Models can process and analyze complex sports statistics through natural language queries.

 ## Additional Analyses (Q10–Q16)

 These scripts extend the analysis with advanced, metric-driven, and strategic questions.
 Summaries below are based on the current dataset and code logic.